cloudera/hue/docs/docs-site/content/administrator/configuration/server/_index.md

 The 'Smart Quering Assistance' block on top of Hue server which driving the other flow for SQL Assistance is currently a work in progress for replying to users asking questions on how to find certain data tables or to query them.

 ### Manual Slack App Installation
-Steps to be followed by the Hue user to set up their own Hue Slack app for their workspace.
+Steps to be followed by the Slack workspace admin to set up their own Hue Slack app.
+The app needs to be created only once, other Hue users can simply [interact](/user/concept/#share-to-slack) with the App in the Slack channels!

 #### App Manifest (YAML)
 The latest version of the manifest file is checked-in [here](https://github.com/cloudera/hue/blob/master/tools/slack/manifest.yml)